 VIPKID payment sounds confusing, but I promise that it is not.

 Teachers are paid per class a base rate of $7-$9.
 This adds up to $14 – $18 per hour.
-However, teachers are also paid a participation incentive of $1 per class simply for showing up on time.
-(NB: You need to show up on time, every time, or you run the risk of your class being canceled, so this dollar is basically a given for every class that you teach.)
-There is an additional $1 incentive for teaching 45 classes per month.
+However, teachers are also paid a participation incentive simply for showing up on time.
+(NB: You need to show up on time, every time, or you run the risk of your class being canceled, so this incentive is basically a given for every class that you teach.)
+VIPKID has changed it’s incentive formula, so the more classes you teach both over time and within a month determine your pay.
+This post is a great breakdown of the new VIPKID incentive structure.

 Additional payment incentives are available and VIPKID sends regular emails about currently available incentives.
 Everything is broken down by category in the teacher portal so you can keep track of your payment in real time.